 King Edward’s School

-Opening April 2012, Paul and Jill Ruddock are the major donors for the Performing Arts Centre of the King Edward’s School in Birmingham; the two main performing spaces will be the Concert Hall which will accommodate an orchestra of 90 and an audience of over 400 and a drama studio of flexible design that will accommodate an audience of 120.
+Opening April 2012, Sir Paul and Lady Jill Ruddock are the major donors for the Performing Arts Centre of the King Edward’s School in Birmingham; the two main performing spaces will be the Concert Hall which accommodates an orchestra of 90 and an audience of over 400 and a drama studio of flexible design that accommodates an audience of 120.

-View the photo gallery from Paul and Jill Ruddock Performing Arts Centre
+View the photo gallery from Sir Paul and Lady Jill Ruddock Performing Arts Centre

 Metropolitan Museum of Art

-In January 2011 Paul Ruddock was elected to the Board of Trustees of The Metropolitan Museum of Art.
-At the Metropolitan Museum Of Art, Paul has been a member of the Chairman’s Council since 2010 and of the Visiting Committee for the Department of Medieval Art and The Cloisters since 2007.
+In January 2011 Sir Paul was elected to the Board of Trustees of The Metropolitan Museum of Art.
+At the Metropolitan Museum Of Art, Sir Paul has been a member of the Chairman’s Council since 2010 and of the Visiting Committee for the Department of Medieval Art and The Cloisters since 2007.
+In January 2014, he became a Fellow For Life and in 2016, a Benefactor For Life.
+He is also Co-Chair of the International Council.

 “The Metropolitan Museum of Art is pleased to welcome Paul Ruddock to its Board of Trustees,” commented Mr. Houghton.
 “His vast and multi-faceted international museum experience along with his background in global financial markets will strengthen our institution in many ways.
 He has been actively involved with the Metropolitan for more than a decade—especially in the area of medieval art”